1934 FIFA World Cup: Summary

 All eight first-round matches kicked off at the same time.
 Hosts and favourites Italy won handsomely, defeating the USA 7–1; The New York Times correspondent wrote that "only the fine goal-tending of Julius Hjulian of Chicago kept the score as low as it was".

 Internal disputes meant Argentina's squad for the tournament did not contain a single member of the team which had reached the final in 1930.
 In the end, La Albiceleste would partake with an amateur squad.
 Against Sweden in Bologna, Argentina twice took the lead, but two goals by Sven Jonasson and a winner by Knut Kroon gave Sweden a 3–2 victory.
 Fellow South Americans Brazil also suffered an early exit.
-Spain beat them comfortably; 3–1 the final score.
+Spain beat them comfortably, with 3–1 as the final score.

 For the only time in World Cup history, the last eight consisted entirely of European teams – Austria, Czechoslovakia, Germany, Hungary, Italy, Spain, Sweden, and Switzerland.
 All four non-European teams who made the journey to Italy were eliminated after one match.

 In the quarter-finals, the first replayed match in World Cup history took place, when Italy and Spain drew 1–1 after extra time.
 The match was played in a highly aggressive manner with several players of both sides injured: rough play injured the Spanish goalkeeper Ricardo Zamora in the first match, leaving him unable to participate in the replay, while on the other side rough play by Spaniards broke the leg of the Italian Mario Pizziolo who would not play in the national team again.
 Italy won the replay 1–0; their play so physical that at least three Spaniards had to depart the field with injuries.
 Italy then went on to beat Austria in the semi-finals by the same score.
 Meanwhile, Czechoslovakia secured their place in the final by beating Germany 3–1.

 The Stadium of the National Fascist Party was the venue for the final.
 With 80 minutes played, the Czechoslovaks led 1–0.
 The Italians managed to score before the final whistle and then added another goal in extra time to be crowned World Cup winners.

 Throughout the years, several sources have reported that the tournament was marred by bribery and corruption, and could have been influenced by Italian dictator Benito Mussolini, who used the tournament as a propaganda tool for fascism.
-According to these accusations, Mussolini personally selected referees for the matches where the Italy national team were playing, while the Italian government meddled in FIFA's organisation of events, re-organizing the logistics of the matches to further promote fascism.
+According to these accusations, Mussolini personally selected referees for the matches where the Italy national team were playing, while the Italian government meddled in FIFA's organisation of events, reorganising the logistics of the matches to further promote fascism.
 Nonetheless, Italy also won the following edition of the World Cup (held in France) as well as the Olympic football tournament in 1936.